Fujifilm X-Pro1 vs Olympus E-400

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the E-400 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the X-Pro1 was followed by the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-Pro1 and E-400 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Olympus E-400 Manual.

 So what is the bottom line?
 Is the Fujifilm X-Pro1 better than the Olympus E-400 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.